react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

 #### `title`

-String that can be used as a fallback for `headerTitle` and `tabBarLabel`
+String that can be used as a fallback for `headerTitle`.
+Additionally, will be used as a fallback for `tabBarLabel` (if nested in a TabNavigator) or `drawerLabel` (if nested in a DrawerNavigator).

 #### `header`